Cacti are great plants for busy plant lovers. They can be grown with little hassle.

-Mealybugs are small, slow-moving pests that measure between 1/20 to 1/5 inch (0.13 – 0.5cm) only.
+Mealybugs are small, slow-moving pests that only measure 1/20 to 1/5 inch (0.13 – 0.5cm).
 They happily feed on your Cacti under the white fuzz.

-Let’s go through the growth cycle of these bugs to better understand the timeline of a mealybugs infection on Cacti.
+Let’s go through the growth cycle of these bugs to better understand the timeline of a mealybug infection on Cacti.

 Mealybugs have a lifecycle of about ten weeks (maximum).
 The eggs take anywhere from one to two weeks to develop into nymphs.
-From the sixth week onwards, the nymphs mature into fully grown adult bugs.
+The nymphs mature into fully grown adult bugs from the sixth week onwards.

-The short lifecycle is the reason mealybugs can spread fast on indoor Cacti plants.
+The short lifecycle is why mealybugs can spread fast on indoor Cacti plants.
 They can easily hide in a spot for several weeks and continue to feed and multiply.

-Initial symptoms of a mealybugs infections include twisted foliage and yellow leaves.
+Initial symptoms of a mealybug infection include twisted foliage and yellow leaves.

 Fungus rarely causes white spots on a Cacti plant.
-Fungus usually grows if you keep your Cacti in very humid or wet conditions.
+White fungus on a cactus usually grows if you keep your Cactus in very humid or wet conditions.
 The area under the fungus mold will be soft.

-White spots are not detrimental, but they cause stunted growth, yellowing, and deformed foliage.
+White spots are not detrimental but cause stunted growth, yellowing, and deformed foliage.

 The white fuzz can be powdery mildew.
 Cacti are infected with Powdery mildew because this fungus thrives in the same environment.
 As the fungus spreads, the leaves will deform, and the foliage will turn pale yellow.

-Another reason behind white spots is the white-rot or impatiens necrotic spot virus.
+Another reason behind white stuff on cactus plants is the white-rot or impatiens necrotic spot virus.
 This virus causes wilting, spots, and decay in Cactus plants.
 The color of the spots can vary depending on the species.

 Most pest infections on Cacti are noticed after they have caused immense damage.
 The first step is always to quarantine the infected Cacti.